Quick Answer 🔍How many emails does the average person receive per day in 2024?

 Today email remains the preferred professional tool that allows personalized communication.

-- The average person receives over 100 emails per day;
+- The average person receives 100 to 120 emails per day

-- 86400 emails can be received by a user daily;
+- 86400 emails can be received by a Gmail user daily

-- A user can send up to 2000 emails daily;
+- A Gmail user can send up to 2000 emails daily

-How Many Emails Does the Average Person Receive per Day?
+How Many Emails Does the Average Person Receive per Day in 2024?

 Suppose you receive emails from various brands and communities or a company that achieves marketing through sending emails.